schneidermatic/MiniELK/README.md

 # ELKy

-ELKy is a docker-compose project for running the ELK-Stack in an easy way.
+ELKy is a docker-compose project for running the ELK-Stack in an easy way!
 This project was created for demo and learning purposes only!

 ![Made with Herzblut](resources/assets/images/MadeWithHerzblut01.png) <br>